-- NADPH, and copper resulted in the AP sites previously observed with TCpBQ.
-At the μM - 2 concentrations, much lower than previous concentrations (e.g., 1, 2.5, or 5 mM), TCpBQ with - 3 NADPH and Cu(II) induced statistically significant increases in the AP sites when compared - with control.
-Roughly 5- and 10-fold increases in AP sites were observed with 1 and 5 μ M - 5 TCpBQ, respectively, in the presence of NADPH and Cu(II).
-The authors suggested that this - 6 effect could be attributed to redox cycling of TCpBQ. - 7 Similar experiments with 300 μM TCpHQ showed no increase in AP sites, although the - addition of 100 μ M Cu(II) resulted in a sixfold increase (10.8 \pm 0.5 AP sites/105 nucleotides) - over control (1.6 \pm 0.2 AP sites/105 nucleotides).
-The increase in AP sites observed with - 10 TCpHQ and Cu(II) was dose-dependent for concentrations of TCpHQ from 0.5 to 300 μM. - Additionally, the number of AP sites was reduced with the addition of 5U catalase, suggesting - that hydrogen peroxide was involved in the formation of the AP sites (Lin et al., 2001). - Jansson and Jansson (1992) showed a significant induction of micronuclei in V79 - 14 Chinese hamster cells treated with 10, 15, and 20 μM TCHQ (>99% purity).
-Combined - administrations of TCHQ with DMSO (a hydroxyl radical scavenger) and ethyl - methanesulfonate (EMS; an alkylating agent) and DMSO were performed to determine if - 17 hydroxyl radicals were involved in the TCHQ-induced chromosomal damage.
-A 5% solution of - 18 DMSO combined with 15 μM TCHQ partially inhibited the micronucleus formation observed - with TCHQ alone.
-The authors suggested that the absence of DMSO-induced inhibition of - 20 micronucleus formation with EMS in contrast to the presence of inhibition with TCHQ - supported the belief that hydroxyl radicals play a role in the chromosomal damage associated - 22 with TCHQ.
+Similar experiments with 300 μ M TCHQ showed no increase in AP sites, although the addition of 100 μ M Cu(II) resulted in a sixfold increase (10.8 \pm 0.5 AP sites/105 nucleotides) over control (1.6 \pm 0.2 AP sites/105 nucleotides).
+The increase in AP sites observed with TCHQ and Cu(II) was dose-dependent for concentrations of TCHQ from 0.5 to 300 μ M. Additionally, the number of AP sites was reduced with the addition of 5U catalase, suggesting that hydrogen peroxide was involved in the formation of the AP sites (Lin et al., 2001).

+Jansson and Jansson (1992) showed a significant induction of micronuclei in V79 Chinese hamster cells treated with 10, 15, and 20 μM TCHQ (>99% purity).
+Combined administrations of TCHQ with DMSO (a hydroxyl radical scavenger) and ethyl methanesulfonate (EMS; an alkylating agent) and DMSO were performed to determine if hydroxyl radicals were involved in the TCHQ-induced chromosomal damage.
+A 5% solution of DMSO combined with 15 μM TCHQ partially inhibited the micronucleus formation observed with TCHQ alone.
+Because DMSO did not similarly inhibit the formation of micronuclei following EMS treatment, the authors concluded that these results provide support for a role of hydroxyl radicals in the chromosomal damage associated with TCHQ.

-- Lin et al. (2001) assayed calf thymus DNA treated with TCpBQ to determine if the - benzoquinone induced changes in the levels of oxidative DNA damage indicator 8-hydroxy-2'- - deoxyguanosine (8-OH-dG) and whether these changes were related to TCpBQ-induced AP - sites.
-While the control measurement of 8-OH-dG was high (the authors treated this as "an - 27 artifact of commercial isolation"), the levels of 8-OH-dG increased in a statistically significant, - dose-dependent fashion.
-Approximately 2-, 2.5-, and 3-fold increases in 8-OH-dG per 105 dG - were observed with 1, 2.5, and 5 mM of TCpBQ.
-This change in 8-OH-dG occurred parallel to - formation of AP sites and authors suggested that the AP sites formed as a result of oxidative - 31 stress-induced DNA damage.
-Additionally, parallel increases in SSBs were dose-dependent, - with amplified DNA fragmentation at 1 and 10 μM TCpBQ in the presence of Cu(II) and - NADPH, but not with 5 mM TCpBQ alone. - TCpHQ, at concentrations ranging from 0.5 μM to 1 mM, incubated with calf thymus - DNA failed to induce 8-OH-dG compared with controls.
-However, the addition of 100 μM - 36 Cu(II) to TCpHQ resulted in a statistically significant, dose-dependent increase in 8-OH-dG. - TCpHQ (with 100 μM Cu(II)) at a concentration of 300 μM produced a threefold increase in - 8-OH-dG per 105 dG compared with controls.
-The authors suggested that the metal facilitated
+Lin et al. (2001) assayed calf thymus DNA treated with TCpBQ to determine if the benzoquinone induced changes in the levels of oxidative DNA damage indicator 8-hydroxy-2'-deoxyguanosine (8-OH-dG) and whether these changes were related to TCpBQ-induced AP sites.
+While the control measurement of 8-OH-dG was high (the authors treated this as "an artifact of commercial isolation"), the levels of 8-OH-dG increased in a statistically significant, dose-dependent fashion.
+Approximately 2-, 2.5-, and 3-fold increases in 8-OH-dG/ 10^5 dG were observed with 1, 2.5, and 5 mM of TCpBQ.
+This change in 8-OH-dG occurred parallel to formation of AP sites, leading the authors to suggest that the AP sites formed as a result of oxidative stress-induced DNA damage.
+Additionally, parallel increases in SSBs were dose-dependent, with amplified DNA fragmentation at 1 and 10 μ M TCpBQ in the presence of Cu(II) and NADPH, but not with 5 mM TCpBQ alone.

-TCpHQ autooxidation, generating ROS and subsequently oxidative DNA damage.
+TCHQ, at concentrations ranging from 0.5 μ M to 1 mM, incubated with calf thymus DNA failed to induce 8-OH-dG compared with controls.
+However, the addition of 100 μ M Cu(II) to TCHQ resulted in a statistically significant, dose-dependent increase in 8-OH-dG.
+TCHQ (with 100 μ M Cu(II)) at a concentration of 300 μ M produced a threefold increase in 8-OH-dG/105 dG compared with controls.
+The authors suggested that the metal facilitated TCHQ autooxidation, generating ROS and subsequently oxidative DNA damage.
 Additionally, dose-dependent increases in DNA SSBs were observed parallel to increased 8-OH-dG levels (Lin et al., 2001).